bioc/GRaNIE/README.md

 ### Installation and Documentation

-***GRaNIE* is now included on *Bioconductor*.
-The package and installation instructions can be found here and is suitable for the most users, which installs the package from the release branch of Bioconductor: [https://bioconductor.org/packages/GRaNIE](https://bioconductor.org/packages/GRaNIE)**
+*GRaNIE* is now included on *Bioconductor*.
+The package and installation instructions can be found here and is suitable for the most users, which installs the package from the release branch of Bioconductor: [https://bioconductor.org/packages/GRaNIE](https://bioconductor.org/packages/GRaNIE)

-To install the newest version of the package outside of the official Bioconductor release cycle (i.e., a devel version that however does not necessarily require even the latest Bioconductor version to be installed), you may also use the following line that will install the package directly from the Gitlab instance that also hosts the package website.
+**The package is still under very active development.
+We recommend to either use the development version of Bioconductor for being able to isntall the latest versions OR to install the newest version of the package outside of the official Bioconductor release cycle (i.e., a devel version that however does not necessarily require even the latest Bioconductor version to be installed)**

+For the latter option, you may use the following line that will install the package directly from the Gitlab instance that also hosts the package website.
 Due to potential package conflicts with existing (Bioconductor) packages, we cannot guarantee this always works, though:
-`devtools::install_gitlab("grp-zaugg/GRaNIE", host = "git.embl.de", subdir = "src/GRaNIE", force = TRUE)`
+`devtools::install_gitlab("grp-zaugg/GRaNIE", host = "git.embl.de", subdir = "src/GRaNIE", force = TRUE)`.
+If you run into any problems, let us know!

-In addition, the full documentation for the development version is available at **[https://grp-zaugg.embl-community.io/GRaNIE](https://grp-zaugg.embl-community.io/GRaNIE)** and regularly updated and extended.
+In addition, **the full documentation for the development version is available at [https://grp-zaugg.embl-community.io/GRaNIE](https://grp-zaugg.embl-community.io/GRaNIE) and regularly updated and extended**.

 ### Citation